Inlet the Zwin (BE) to River Lek (NL)

 - Terrain: flat

-This is the first stage of the trail, stretching from Estuary the Zwin (early-medieval name: Scincfal or sincfalam) near the town of Knokke in Belgium, to the River Lek, a branch of the River Rhine at the town of Wijk bij Duurstede (former Dorestat) in the Netherlands.
-There is also a Zwin in the Netherlands which you will pass during stage 4 near the village of Elahuizen, province Friesland.
+This is the first stage of the trail, stretching from inlet the Zwin (early-medieval name: Sincfala, also sincfalam or sincfalem) near the town of Knokke-Heist in Flanders (Belgium), to the River Lek, a branch of the River Rhine at the town of Wijk bij Duurstede (former Dorestat) in the Netherlands.
+There is also a Zwin in the Netherlands which you will pass during stage 4 near the village of Elahuizen in province Friesland.
 So, check you are positioned at the right Zwin when starting the Frisia Coast Trail.

 In the Roman Period the area along the coast south of the River Rhine (i.e. present-day provinces Zeeland and Zuid Holland) was the territory of the Cananefates and the Frisiavones peoples.
 The Frisiavones were a to the Frisii (Frisians proper) related people living within Roman or Romanised society.
 After the fall of the Roman Empire and after the Migration Period, the (new) Frisians from north of the River Rhine extended their influence south up to the Estuary the Zwin in the course of the sixth century.
 In the High Middle Ages Estuary the Zwin was crucial for the rise of the city of Brugges, until this city got into decline during the Late Middle Ages.